davidB/scalacs/README.md

 Server startup
 --------------

->  java -jar scalacs-0.1-withDeps_sc2.7.7.jar
+>  java -jar scalacs-0.2-withDeps_sc2.7.7.jar

-Or use scalacs-0.1.jar + dependencies (listed into pom.xml) from a maven repository.
+Or use scalacs-0.2.jar + dependencies (listed into pom.xml) from the maven central repository.

 HTTP Interface
 --------------